 The professionals that were a part of this 40-year history viewed themselves as creating and implementing a series of common big and bold visions.
 A comment often repeated was that any staff member of one of the organizations could just as easily have been hired to be a staff member of one of the others.
 Their values aligned.
 The people cared about the success of the other organization as well as their own, because they were focused on the larger vision of serving philanthropy in the state – not on having their own organization “win.”

 Then and now, this continues to mean that when things go wrong – and they always do – the partners consider the problem with a high degree of trust that their colleague(s) did the best they could do.
 There is no assumption of a larger political conspiracy.
 There is no suspicion of a hidden agenda.
 The problem is simply a problem to be solved together.
 Problems are addressed and not allowed to grow into institutional battlegrounds or lingering hard feelings.
 The people involved know each other, like each other, trust each other, and have fun doing very difficult work together.
-Find out more about Michigan’s value in collaboration in Chapter 1, Play Well with Others.
+For more about Michigan’s value in collaboration, see Chapter 1, Play Well with Others.

-Video: Watch leaders discuss collaboration between the public and nonprofit sector.
+Video: Leaders discuss collaboration between the public and nonprofit sector.